its-webhosting/umich-oidc-login/docs/developing.md

 The development environment is set up at https://wp.local/

-Unless specified, all commands below should be run from the top-level directory of the plugin source code repostory.
+Unless specified, all commands below should be run from the top-level directory of the plugin source code repository.

 ## Requirements